Little Red Walking Hood: Plot

-The cartoon features the basic plot of Little Red Riding Hood, with a few twists and oddball Tex Avery-like gags, such as Red displaying a Katharine Hepburn persona, or Grandma ordering a case of gin, while the wolf waits impatiently for her to get off the phone so he can chase her again.
+The cartoon features the basic plot of the fairy tale "Little Red Riding Hood", with a few twists and oddball Tex Avery-like gags, such as Red displaying a Katharine Hepburn persona, or Grandma ordering a case of gin, while the wolf waits impatiently for her to get off the phone so he can chase her again.

 The cartoon opens with the wolf playing on a vintage pinball machine.
 He notices Red walking by outside the window and drives after her along the sidewalk in his car.
-His advances fail and he decides to take a shortcut to her grandmother's house after being given the route by Elmer.
-As soon as the wolf arrives at grandma's house he knocks on the door and imitates an impression of Elmer Blurt from The Al Pearce Show.
+His advances fail and he decides to take a shortcut to her grandmother's house after being given the route by Elmer J. Fudd.
+As soon as the wolf arrives at Grandma's house he knocks on the door and imitates an impression of Elmer Blurt from The Al Pearce Show.
 The grandma tells him to stay away but the wolf decides to burst through the door.
 This proves unsuccessful when he subsequently crashes through all the doors in the house and ends up in the backyard with his hat over his feet.
 He pulls the back doors knob and in a pinball reference, the door opens.
-He chases grandma around the house until she hops on a chair and crosses her fingers declaring King's X. She uses the phone to make a grocery order while the wolf waits impatiently for her to resume the chase.
-As the characters begin chasing each other again, grandma hides in the closet and the wolf asks her for her clothes as Red is at the door.
+He chases Grandma around the house until she hops on a chair and crosses her fingers declaring King's X. She uses the phone to make a grocery order while the wolf waits impatiently for her to resume the chase.
+As the characters begin chasing each other again, Grandma hides in the closet and the wolf asks her for her clothes as Red is at the door.
 The wolf hops into bed and asks Red to come closer.
-When Red exclaims, "Oh Grandmother, what large teeth you present" the wolf lunges at her and they start fighting in the corner of the room.
+When Red exclaims "Oh Grandmother, what large teeth you present," the wolf lunges at her and they start fighting in the corner of the room.
 Two silhouettes of patrons who are late to the screening show up and the wolf asks Red to wait for them to get seated.
 They resume fighting until Elmer shows up a sixth time and hits the wolf over the head with a mallet.
 As the "iris" comes back, Elmer is shown repeatedly kissing Red.